MTstateIntroStats/IntroStatTextbook/learning_outcomes.md

 - Plots for association between two categorical variables: segmented bar plot, mosaic plot
-- Plots for a single quantitative variable: dotplots, histogram, boxplot, density plots
+- Plots for a single quantitative variable: dotplot, histogram, boxplot, density plot
-- Plots for association between two quantitative variables: scatterplots
+- Plots for association between two quantitative variables: scatterplot
+- Plots for association between one quantitative and one categorical variable: side-by-side boxplots; stacked histograms, density plots or dotplots
 - Multivariable plots (e.g., scatterplot with factor)
 - Given a plot or set of plots, describe and compare the distribution(s) of a single quantitative variable